 - TRICARE plans (except limited-coverage plans)

 The shared responsibility payment does not apply to you if you have one of these types of health insurance—at least if you had it all year.
 Otherwise, the shared responsibility payment must be calculated in two ways.
 You're responsible for paying whichever calculation amounts to more.

-The "percentage amount" calculation is 2.5 percent of your income over the year's filing threshold as of 2018.
-The filing threshold is based on gross income and it's how much you can earn in that year before you're required to file a tax return.
+The "percentage amount" calculation is 2.5% of your income over the year's filing threshold for tax years 2016 through 2018.
+The filing threshold is how much you can earn in that year before you're required to file a tax return.
 In 2018, it was the same as the standard deduction for the 2018 tax year.